Taxation in Indonesia: Property tax

 The tax on rental income depends on the residence, the use of the space and other specifics.
 Rental income tax for non-residents in Indonesia is imposed in a flat rate of 20% of gross income.
 For income gained by companies, they are taxed by a flat rate of 25% of net income.
 The VAT is imposed in a flat rate of 10% on the gross rental income.

 Value Added Taxation/Goods and Services Taxation

-Per 1 April 2022, maximum a Goods and Services Tax (GST) is levied at the rate of 11% at point of sales.
+Per 1 January 2025, maximum Goods and Services Tax (GST) is levied at the rate of 12% at point of sale.
 Sales and services tax are exempt from cottage economies and industries.

-A VAT rate of 0 (zero) percent is applied to the following taxable events:
+A VAT rate of zero percent is applied to the following taxable events: